-A very natural application of ToF-sensors is the reconstruction of object geometry, but here ToF-sensors deliver rather inaccurate distance measurements compared to, for example, laser range scanners.
-However, quite a few applications have been realized based on ToF-sensors.
-Especially depth segmentation of dynamic scenes with respect to a static background have been successfully implemented, enabling mixed reality applications like proper integration of real and virtual objects including shadows.
-There are quite a few open problems in this area of application.
-An example is free-viewpoint synthesis, which requires a proper integration of several ToF-sensors in real-time.
+A very natural application of ToF cameras is the reconstruction of object geometry, but here ToF cameras deliver rather inaccurate distance measurements compared to laser range scanners, for example.
+However, quite a few applications have been realized based on ToF cameras.
+In particular, depth segmentation of dynamic scenes with respect to a static background has been implemented successfully, enabling mixed reality applications such as the proper integration of real and virtual objects including shadows.
+There are quite a few open problems in this area of applications.
+An example is free-viewpoint synthesis, which requires a proper integration of several ToF cameras in real time.

-The field of user-interaction and user tracking has been widely studied in the last two years, resulting in a number of significant improvements in robustness and functionality based on the incorporation of ToF-sensors.
-This research field has numerous applications in areas, where touch-free interaction is required, such as in medical and industrial applications.
-Depending on the application, the current restrictions of ToF-sensors in the range distance can be a limiting factor.
-However, the proposed multi-modal systems already benefit from the usage of these new range sensors and in particular the fusion of range and intensity data has been shown to considerably increase the robustness of tracking algorithms.
+The field of user interaction and user tracking has been widely studied in the last two years, resulting in a number of significant improvements based on the incorporation of ToF cameras.
+Due to the range information, the systems can better detect ambiguous situations, e.g. the crossing of pedestrians.
+For user interaction, further functionality can be realized with only a single sensor, e.g. the detection of 3D deictic gestures.
+This research field has numerous applications in areas where touch-free interaction is required, such as in medical and industrial applications.
+Depending on the application, the current restrictions of ToF cameras in the range distance can be a limiting factor.
+However, the proposed multi-modal systems already benefit from the use of these new range cameras, and, in particular, the fusion of range and intensity data has been shown to increase the robustness of tracking algorithms considerably, i.e. the number of false detections of human features like noses and hands can reduced considerably.

-First results in ToF-based acquisition of light fields are at hand.
-Here, the limited accuracy of ToF sensors still causes severe problems with image synthesis based on light fields acquired from real scenes.
+First results on the ToF-based acquisition of light fields are at hand.
+Here, the limited accuracy of ToF cameras still causes severe problems with image synthesis based on light fields acquired from real scenes.

-Overall we are confident that the growing interest in ToF technology, the ongoing development of sensor hardware, and the increasing amount of related research on the algorithmic foundations of real-time range data processing will soon lead to further solutions of the discussed problems, as well as of further problem domains and new applications.
+Overall, we are confident that the growing interest in ToF technology, the ongoing development of sensor hardware, and the increasing amount of related research on the algorithmic foundations of real-time range data processing will lead to further solutions of the discussed problems, as well as of further problem domains and novel applications.